ifram333/testing-mobile-template/README.md

 ## To keep in mind before executing on MacOS

-The Tesseract dependency has to be adequated to run on MacOS, follow the instructions below:
+The Tesseract dependency has to be adequate to run on MacOS, follow the instructions below:

 1. Install Tesseract on your MacOS